 It’s a dark, stormy night and Micky’s desperation to reach shelter leads him to an abandoned house that just happens to be haunted.
 There’s so many spooky visual highlights and the animation is great for such an old Black and White cartoon.
-We have a hooded crypt keeper, skeletons, and a full-on party in which all the haunted object come to life.
+We have a hooded crypt keeper, skeletons, and a full-on party in which all the haunted objects come to life.
 It’s great stuff that gets you in the perfect holiday mood.

 #6 B&W Mickey Mouse cartoon “The Mad Doctor”

 One of their darker episodes was titled “The Mad Doctor”, which involved an evil scientist that captured Pluto and is experimenting on him in his castle, so it’s up to Mickey to rescue him.
-This episode has some stealer animation, and a lot of spooky details including skeletons coming to life, giant spiders and the castle itself becomes a character.
+This episode has some stunning animation, and a lot of spooky details including skeletons coming to life, giant spiders and the castle itself becomes a character.
 Now despite some amazing animation, many of the imagery could get really tense, most notably this shot of Micky Mouse strapped to a table and is about to be sawed in half.
-It’s some crazy dark stuff for a Disney cartoon, but that’s what also gives the episode some appeal because it’s so drastically different from we typically get from these cartoons.
+It’s some crazy dark stuff for a Disney cartoon, but that’s what also gives the episode some appeal, because it’s so drastically different from we typically get from these cartoons.